-This article is the third in a series of four that will address the products liability risks associated with medical devices and software failures.
+This article is the third in a series that will address the products liability risks associated with medical devices and software failures.
 While software can transform medical device capabilities, its use also creates new products liability risks or changes the nature of existing risks.
 This series provides descriptions of some of the software-related trends I have observed as well as some prognostications about where software is taking us.

 The first article discussed products liability law and its application to software-driven medical devices.
 The second article looked at the use of software in medical devices in non-clinical settings—particularly, the home environment.
 This article discusses “interoperability,” or the ability to link multiple medical devices together via a shared software language.
 The purpose of making devices interoperable is to synchronize their functionality and thereby make the delivery of care smarter and more efficient than when devices operate independently from one another.
 While interoperability creates opportunities to enhance patient safety, it also creates some new risks (and new products liability exposures) that should not be overlooked.
 This article discusses those risks and offers some suggestions for managing them.